bokeh/bokeh/sphinx/source/docs/user_guide.rst

 In this user guide, you will find detailed descriptions and examples that describe many common tasks that you can accomplish with Bokeh.
-To get started with Bokeh, you should first completed the steps described in :ref:`first_steps_installing`.
+To get started with Bokeh, you should first complete the steps described in :ref:`first_steps_installing`.

 .. tip::